 Some vintage coffins may be made with rope handles.
 They may also have lift-off lids instead of hinges.

 Instead of searching for a vintage casket, you may have more luck looking for a reclaimed barn wood coffin.
 Some companies scour rural America in hopes of procuring materials from falling-down barns.
 They reuse the wood to create caskets.

-One such company offers reclaimed barn wood coffins in shades of weathered red, gray, or brown.
+One such company offers reclaimed barnwood caskets in shades of weathered red, gray, or brown.
 While some companies use the old wood to make vintage-looking coffins, other companies use rough wood to create a modern, rectangular casket.

-Through your online search, you may also come across a company that will make a rocking chair out of the same material as the casket.
+Through your online search, you may also come across this casket company, which can make a rocking chair out of the same material as the casket you order.
 This piece would be a lovely heirloom to help remember a beloved family member.

 3. Eco-friendly casket

 If you would feel better being laid to rest in an eco-friendly casket, you may consider purchasing a barnwood coffin.
 No currently living trees are cut down to make the product.
-Some companies that specialize in barnwood caskets are so proud of reusing materials that they plant new trees with every sale, so your purchase has double the environmentally friendly impact.
+Some companies that specialize in barnwood caskets even plant new trees with every sale, so your purchase has double the environmentally friendly impact.

 While reusing materials and products is noble, consider all ecological ramifications of your purchase before making a decision.
 Most eco-friendly caskets are made of untreated, unpainted lumber.
 Many of them are made without metal hinges, handles, or nails.